 The Board has concluded that one method is acceptable for electronic voting via email:

-- Full Members are to complete and sign the Voting Form ballot, and return it to the Managing Director via electronic mail as a scanned image file or PDF.
+- Full Members will mark the paper Voting Form ballot, and return it to the Managing Director via electronic mail as a scanned image file or PDF.
 The Managing Director shall use reasonable efforts to assure that the received email has been sent from a domain name that appears to be from a Full Member organization.

 5.2.1 Email Ballots